stefanpetrovey/Amazon_stock_prices/README.md

 # 📈 Amazon Stock Price Prediction – Time Series Forecasting
-In this laboratory assignment, the goal is to perform time series forecasting by predicting the current close price of Amazon stock using historical data.
+The goal is to perform time series forecasting by predicting the current close price of Amazon stock using historical data.
 The dataset includes 7 days of previous stock statistics to predict the target value for the current day.

 ## 📊 Dataset Description
 **The Amazon Stock Price Dataset consists of the following columns:**